 Cloud App Security can monitor any file type based on more than 20 metadata filters (for example, access level, file type).

-Cloud App Security's built in DLP engines perform content inspection by extracting text from common file types (PDF, Office files, RTF, HTML, code files, etc.).
+Cloud App Security's built in DLP engines perform content inspection by extracting text from common file types.
+Some of the included file types are PDF, Office files, RTF, HTML, and code files.

 Below is a list of the file filters that can be applied.
-Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.
+To provide you with a powerful tool for policy creation, most filters support multiple values and a NOT.

-When using the file policy filters, Contains will search only for full words – separated by comas, dots, spaces or underscores to search.
+When using the file policy filters, Contains will search only for full words – separated by commas, dots, or spaces to search.

 - Spaces between words function like OR, for example, if you search for malware virus it will find all files with either malware or virus in the name, so it will find both malware-virus.exe and virus.exe.